OctopusDeployLabs/node-octopus-deploy/docs/client/ProxiesApi.md

 # **listAllProxies**
 > List listAllProxies()

-Get a list of ProxyResources
+Get a list of Proxies

-    Lists the name and ID of all of the proxies in the supplied Octopus Deploy Space.
+    Lists the name and ID of all of the Proxies in the supplied Octopus Deploy Space.
 The results will be sorted by name.

 ### Parameters
 This endpoint does not need any parameter.